Trodelvy® (sacituzumab govitecan-hziy)

 3.8 (0–11.7+)

-aPatients received a median (range) of 6 (1–17+) cycles of SG and pembrolizumab.
+aPatients received a median (range) of 6 (1–17+) cycles of SG and pembro.

-Preliminary Efficacy: Cohort A and Cohort B
+Preliminary Results: Cohort A and Cohort B

-The median (range) follow-up durations were 5 (1.7–12) and 5.8 (1–12.2) months for Cohorts A and B, respectively.
-Efficacy results were reported for 61 patients enrolled ≥13 weeks (Table 2),1 and according to PD-L1 TPS subgroup in Cohort B (Table 3).
-In patients who achieved a confirmed PR, the mean (SD) time to response was 1.8 (0.82) months in Cohort A and 1.7 (0.6) months in Cohort B.5
+The median (range) follow-up durations for Cohorts A and B were 5 (1.7–12) and 5.8 (1–12.2) months, respectively.
+Efficacy results were reported for 61 patients enrolled for ≥13 weeks (Table 2)1 and reported according to PD-L1 TPS subgroup in Cohort B (Table 3).
+In patients who achieved a confirmed PR, the mean (standard deviation) time to response was 1.8 (0.82) months in Cohort A and 1.7 (0.6) months in Cohort B.7

 Table 2.
-EVOKE-02: Efficacy by Investigator Assessment1,2
+EVOKE-02 (Cohorts A and B): Efficacy by Investigator Assessment1,2

 Efficacya